datastax/spark-cassandra-connector/doc/2_loading.md

 ### Working with nullable data

 When reading potentially `null` data, use the `Option` type on the Scala side to prevent getting a `NullPointerException`.

+#### Example accessing values in a CassandraRow that may be null
 ```scala
 firstRow.getIntOption("count")        // Some(20)
 firstRow.get[Option[Int]]("count")    // Some(20)